slu4coder/The-Minimal-64-Home-Computer/README.md

 # The-Minimal-64-Home-Computer

 Here is my take on 80's home computer magic: The Minimal 64!
 To me, its the most computer from the least logic or the shortest way from TTL to Space Invaders.

-Have fun!
+You like this project and want to support it? https://www.paypal.me/carstenherting Thank you so much!

-NEW: Open-source emulator written in JAVA/PROCESSING out now!
+NEW: Open-source emulator JAVA/PROCESSING and JAVASCRIPT/p5.js out now!

 ● Clean 'Von-Neumann' architecture, 8-bit data bus, 16-bit address bus, 24 control signals